Urban-environmental Policy Statement

 2. Incorporate BGI: Develop Blue-Green Infrastructure to enhance human health and create biodiversity hotspots through biologically accessible corridors, improving species survival rates and human health and wellbeing.[2]

 3. Build with Resilience and Adaptability: Through enhancing the protection of natural spaces and urban environments, plan and integrate technological applications and systems that guard against the potential of foreseeable crises.
+Utilize alternative materials more strategically and with less waste.
+Open market and incentivize material and systems alternatives resources that are m,ore sustainable and more ecological resilient.

 4. Collaborate to maximize efficient implementation: Utilize the specializations of local individuals, businesses, and non-profits to more quickly implement strategies and systems that will improve sustainability and resilience in the community.